-- Only leave the house to purchase food/supplies/medicine (as infrequently as possible), to go to work if you are a key worker, to care for a vulnerable person and to exercise (once a day).
+- Only leave the house to purchase food/supplies/medicine (as infrequently as possible), to go to work if you cannot work from home, to care for a vulnerable person and to exercise (unlimited).
 Please keep 2 metres away from people not in your household, even if you are outside, including on your commute.
 This includes greetings, handshakes and goodbyes

 - Wash your hands with soap/sanitiser frequently and making sure you catch coughs and sneezes in a tissue and throw that in the bin